LeeBritney/SolnGo/README.md

 # Steps to operate Sol&Go Website:

-1. Next, make sure you are in the correct file directory.
+1. Firstly, make sure you are in the correct file directory.
 The correct file directory should end with:
 ```
   ..\solswap\solswap>
 ```